Yeongdeungpo District: Mullae Art Village

-Mullae-dong was previously a successful industrial area developed in the 1960s as industry left the Cheonggyecheon in Jongno-gu and relocated to Mullae-dong.
+Mullae-dong was previously a successful industrial area developed in the 1960s as industry left the Cheonggyecheon in Jongno District and relocated to Mullae-dong.
 However, the growth of industry in the area declined in the 1990s as the Asian Financial Crisis had a considerable effect on the South Korean economy.
 In the 2000s, the availability of empty commercial buildings attracted artists to the area and in 2013 the Korean government officially supported to the concept.
 Mullae Art Village has become a popular leisure destination and is home to a large number of eateries, bars and other related venues, as well as a considerable number of workshops which are still in operation.

 Green space

 There are several major green spaces within Yeongdeungpo district.
 Yeouido is home to two of them – Yeouido Han River Park, which is a popular leisure and tourist destination, and Yeouido Park which runs through the center of Yeouido.
 Yeouido Han River Park hosts several major festivals including the Spring Flower (cherry blossom) Festival, the Seoul International Fireworks Festival and the Hangang Summer Festival.
 Yeouido Park was previous an airport that existed until the 1970s when it was turned into an asphalt plaza and named May 16 Square in reference to the coup led by Park Chung Hee in 1961.
 In 1984 Pope John Paul II led a canonization mass at the park.
 In 1999 the park was returned to its natural state and opened to the public.

 Yeongdeungpo district also features the lower section of Anyangcheon (shared with Yangcheon District).